|Course Title||Course Number||Semester Taken||Credits||Prerequisites|

 To be admitted to this program, students must apply to the program through Admissions and Enrollment Services and:

 This program prepares students to deliver direct patient care through classroom teaching, lab practice, and actual clinical experience in hospitals and long-term care facilities.
-The program prepares students for a variety of positions in health care and also allows them to take prerequisite courses for the Nursing, Medical Imaging, Respiratory Therapy, Clinical Laboratory Sciences, or other related programs.
+The program prepares students for a variety of positions in the health care field.

 As a prerequisite for a clinical placement in the Patient Care Technician Certificate Program, all students must undergo a Criminal Offender Record Information (CORI) check and a Sex Offender Registry Information (SORI) check.
 These checks are required due to potential unsupervised contact with children, the disabled, or the elderly during a clinical experience.
 Students found to have certain criminal convictions or pending criminal actions will be presumed ineligible for clinical placement.
 The College is authorized by the Commonwealth’s Department of Criminal Justice Information Services, pursuant to Massachusetts General Laws, Chapter 6, Sections 167-178 B, to access CORI records.
 Sex Offender checks shall be performed pursuant to Massachusetts General Laws, Chapter 6, Sections 178C-178P.